-When it comes to running a successful business, insurance is rarely on the top of your list of priorities.
-There’s always a lot of other things to organize, especially if you’re trying to grow the business or seek out new clients and contracts, however, you shouldn’t let manufacturer insurance stray too far from your thoughts.
+When it comes to running a successful business, insurance is rarely at the top of your list of priorities.
+There are always a lot of other things to organize, especially if you’re trying to grow the business or seek out new clients and contracts, however, you shouldn’t let manufacturer insurance stray too far from your thoughts.

 Types of Business Insurance